ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/PMUv3_plugin_learning_path/_index.md

 learning_objectives:
     - Get a fine-grained and precise measurement of functions handling a specific task.
+    - Instrument at a code/function level by choosing one of the 4 scenarios detailed in this learning path.
-    - The plugin is grouped into 15 categories also known as bundles, and each bundle has a set of PMU events.
-The values of the same can be obtained in one shot.
+    - Run and collect the CSV of all the 15 bundles in one shot.
-    - Apart from raw PMU event values, the backend tool also provides the KPI/metric values like MPKI, stalls, IPC and many more, thus helping in performance analysis tasks.
+    - Use the backend tool to plot raw PMU event values along with the KPI/metric values like MPKI, stalls, IPC and many more, thus helping in performance analysis tasks.

 prerequisites:
     - Some familiarity with performance analysis.